arkalim/obsidian-vault/100 Notes/101 AWS Solutions Architect Associate/Config.md

 - Can be aggregated across regions and accounts
 - Record configurations changes over time
 - **Evaluate compliance of resources using config rules**
-- Does not prevent non-compliant actions from happening (no deny)
+- **Does not prevent non-compliant actions** from happening (no deny)
 - Evaluate config rules
 	- for each config change (ex. configuration of EBS volume is changed)
 	- at regular time intervals (ex. every 2 hours)
--   Can make custom config rules (must be defined in AWS Lambda) such as:
+-   Can make custom config rules (must be defined in Lambda functions) such as:
     -   Check if each EBS disk is of type gp2
     -   Check if each EC2 instance is t2.micro
 - **Can be used along with CloudTrail** to get a timeline of changes in configuration and compliance overtime.